Chart Color Schemes

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Transport analysis shows 27 active public transport stops in Williams Landing, all providing bus services.
-These stops are served by 10 different routes, offering a total of 4,402 weekly passenger trips.
-Transport accessibility is rated good, with residents typically located 321 meters from the nearest stop.
-Most residents commute outward due to its residential nature.
-Car remains the dominant mode at 79%, while train accounts for 15%.
-Average vehicle ownership is 1.4 per dwelling.
+Williams Landing has 27 active public transport stops, all of which are bus stops.
+These stops are served by 10 different routes that together facilitate 4,402 weekly passenger trips.
+The area's transport accessibility is rated as good, with residents typically situated 321 meters from the nearest stop.
+Primarily residential, most Williams Landing residents commute outward.
+Car remains the dominant mode of transportation at 79%, while train usage stands at 15%.
+On average, there are 1.4 vehicles per dwelling.

-According to the 2021 Census, 38.5% of residents work from home, which may be influenced by COVID-19 conditions.
+According to the 2021 Census, a high 38.5% of residents work from home, which may be due to COVID-19 conditions.
 Service frequency averages 628 trips per day across all routes, equating to approximately 163 weekly trips per stop.

 Frequently Asked Questions - Transport